 - (d) Integrated English Literacy and Civics Education Program.
-Describe how the State will establish and operate Integrated English Literacy and Civics Education programs under Section 243 of WIOA, for English language learners who are adults, including professionals with degrees and credentials in their native countries. - (d) The Arkansas Division of Workforce Services, Adult Education Section (ADWS-AES) will establish and operate Integrated English Literacy and Civics Education (IEL/CE) under Section 243 to provide educational services to adult English language learners (ELLs), including professionals with degrees and credentials in their native countries to acquire English language skills necessary to function effectively as parents, workers, and citizens.
-IEL/CE program providers will be established through an open and competitive process that is direct and equitable as outlined in section III "Distribution of Funds for Core Programs". - (d2) Describe how the State will fund, in accordance with the requirements of Title II, subtitle C, an Integrated English Literacy and Civics Education program and how the funds will be used for the program. - (d2) IEL/CE funds will be allocated to providers based on a direct and equitable, competitive process.
+Describe how the State will establish and operate Integrated English Literacy and Civics Education programs under Section 243 of WIOA, for English language learners who are adults, including professionals with degrees and credentials in their native countries, including how the Integrated English Literacy and Civics Education program under section 243(a) of WIOA will be delivered in combination with integrated education and training activities. - (d) The Arkansas Division of Workforce Services, Adult Education Section (ADWS-AES) will establish and operate Integrated English Literacy and Civics Education (IEL/CE) under Section 243 to provide educational services to adult English language learners (ELLs), including professionals with degrees and credentials in their native countries to acquire English language skills necessary to function effectively as parents, workers, and citizens.
+IEL/CE program providers will be established through an open and competitive process that is direct and equitable as outlined in section III "Distribution of Funds for Core Programs".
+Integrated Education and Training activities are required for all funded local programs to meet the requirements of section 243.
+Local programs will offer at least one IET that is aligned with the Local Workforce Development Board (LWDB) identified employment needs and availability of educators and trainers in the area.
+Local programs will recruit IEL/CE participants to enroll in IET programs and provide additional civics, language and academic support as needed by ELLs.
+ADWS-AES will provide technical assistance and monitor local programs offering relevant IET programs; have effective IET recruitment and retention activities aimed at IEL/CE participants; provide adequate language support in addition to concurrent and contextualized, Literacy, ESL, and workforce preparation activities. - (d2) Describe how the State will fund, in accordance with the requirements of title II, subtitle C, an Integrated English Literacy and Civics Education program and how the funds will be used for the program. - (d2) IEL/CE funds will be allocated to providers based on a direct and equitable, competitive process.
 Funds will be distributed on a competitive basis that is direct and equitable through the RFP process.
-Funds available under section 243 of the WIOA will be for a four-year cycle, however, the ADWS-AES state office will review the performance level of providers after two years to determine whether or not do conduct a new competition.
+Funds available under section 243 of the WIOA will be for a four-year cycle.
+The state will provide technical assistance to section 243 funded programs to ensure compliance and monitor performance.
+If it is deemed that a funded program is under performing after technical assistance has been provided, ADWS-AES may suspend section 243 funding and find alternatives to ensure services are continued in the local areas- increasing funding to other section 243 funded providers or hold a targeted competition.
 Funds will be allocated using a model that references adult ELL demographics and immigration patterns for the state.
-It is anticipated that the Arkansas adult education will receive at least the established and historical minimum of \$200,000 per year.
+It is anticipated that the Adult Education Section of the Division of Workforce Services will receive at least the established and historical minimum of \$200,000 per year.
 In accordance with the requirements of Title II, programs requesting IEL/CE grant-based funds through the RFP process will be awarded based on a local program's ELL enrolled population; ELL enrolled population growth; performance in educational gains and outcomes; and, availability of Integrated and Education Training programs.
 Programs requesting funds through the RFP will include a budget and narrative describing the program's plans for funds; the ELL population enrolled for the previous fiscal year; and, actual or anticipated ELL population growth based on the Department of Labor statistics.
 Each RFP will be evaluated based on a rubric provided by the state and funds will be distributed based on need and services provided.